The Nudge Series #18 : Fashion Law Tips "5 Ways to Protect your Brand Assets"

 Name - Coco Chanel is considered a trademark name and it is used as a source identifier for the brand to distinguish their goods from other consumer goods in the marketplace.
 Building a brand reputation for quality craftsmanship and luxury.

-Packaging/Colour- Tiffany maintains several trademarks and one of them includes their trade-dress registration on its distinctive blue boxes and the color known as Tiffany Blue.
+Packaging/Color- Tiffany maintains several trademarks and one of them includes their trade-dress registration on its distinctive blue boxes and the color known as Tiffany Blue.
 Tiffany packages its jewelry in special blue boxes, using a trademarked shade of light blue created by the company for its products.

 Sound - A significant example of a registered sound trademark is the Looney Tunes theme song.